 Discogenic endplate changes can play a role in degenerative spine disease, but you may not have even heard of these parts of your spine or how they can transform over time.
 A cushioning disc separates each of the vertebrae in your spine, and on the top and bottom of every vertebrae, at the point where the vertebrae contacts the disc, is a section of thickened bone called an endplate.
 Just like the discs in your spine, these endplates can degenerate naturally over time and lead to a variety of potentially problematic spinal conditions.

-If discogenic endplate changes over time have caused you to develop a degenerative disc condition such as a bulging or herniated disc, the pain, stiffness, numbness, and tingling that often result can quickly rob you of a normal, functional lifestyle.
-However, there are a variety of non-surgical treatment options for such degenerative disc problems, including anti-inflammatory and pain-reducing medications, exercise, stretching, physical therapy, acupuncture, weight management techniques, and more.
+If discogenic endplate changes over time have caused you to develop a degenerative disc condition such as a bulging or herniated disc, the pain, stiffness, numbness and tingling that often result can quickly rob you of a normal, functional lifestyle.
+However, there are a variety of non-surgical treatment options for such degenerative disc problems, including anti-inflammatory and pain-reducing medications, exercise, stretching, physical therapy, acupuncture, weight management techniques and more.
 For certain individuals, the situation is serious enough to require surgery.
-If you’d like to learn more about discogenic endplate changes, the problems these natural transformations can cause, and treatment options available to you, contact Laser Spine Institute (LSI) today.
-We offer a variety of safe and effective, minimally invasive outpatient procedures that can help you rediscover your life without back pain.
+If you’d like to learn more about discogenic endplate changes, the problems these natural transformations can cause, and treatment options available to you, contact Laser Spine Institute today.
+We offer a variety of effective, minimally invasive outpatient procedures that can help you find relief from back pain.
 Contact Laser Spine Institute for your MRI review to determine if you are a candidate for one of our procedures.